Panzerschrek/U-00DC-Sprache/source/docs/en/reference_checking.rst

 ******************************************

 By-default it's assumed that a reference result of a function is derived from all reference arguments.
-But there are functions that return references that are derived only from some of the argumens.
+But there are functions which return references that are derived only from some of the arguments.
 There is a way to annotate a function in order to avoid creating unnecessary derived references for its result.

-After specifying of the return reference modifier it's possible to specify ``@`` symobol with following expression in ``()``.
+After specifying of the return reference modifier it's possible to specify ``@`` symbol with following expression in ``()``.
 The expression must be constant and be an array of ``[ char8, 2 ]`` elements.
-Each element of the array is a description of one of the function parameters in some special format.
+Each element of the array is a description of one of the function parameter references in some special format.
 The first value is a symbol from ``0`` to ``9`` for parameter index designating.
-The second value is ``_`` symbol for designating of reference of the param itself or a symobol in a range from ``a`` to ``z`` for designating of one of the inner reference tags of the param type.
+The second value is ``_`` symbol for designating of reference of the parameter itself or a symbol in a range from ``a`` to ``z`` for designating of one of the inner reference tags of the parameter type.
 The whole array designates a possible set of a references which this function returns.

 .. code-block:: u_spr